Dorothy Macardle: Irish Civil War

 Following the signing of the Anglo-Irish treaty in December 1921, Macardle took the anti-treaty side in the ensuing Irish Civil War.
 Alongside Gonne MacBride and Despard, she helped found the Women Prisoners' Defence League, which campaigned and advocated for republicans imprisoned by the newly established Irish Free State government.
 It was also during this same time that she began working alongside Erskine Childers in writing for anti-treaty publications An Phoblacht and Irish Freedom.

 In October 1922 Despard, Gonne MacBride and Macardle were speaking at a protest on O'Connell Street, Dublin against the arrest of Mary MacSwiney (a sitting Teachta Dála) by the Free State when Free State authorities moved to break it up.
 Rioting followed and Free State forces opened fire, resulting in 14 people being seriously wounded while hundreds of others were harmed in the subsequent stampede to flee.
-Following the event, Marardle announced she was going to pursue support of the Anti-treaty side full-time in a letter to Alexandra College, which ultimately lead to her dismal on 15 November 2022.
+Following the event, Macardle announced she was going to pursue support of the Anti-treaty side full-time in a letter to Alexandra College, which ultimately lead to her dismissal on 15 November 1922.
 In the following days Macardle was captured and imprisoned by the Free State government and subsequently served time in both Mountjoy and Kilmainham Gaols, with Rosamund Jacob as her cellmate.
 During one point at her time in Kilmainham, Macardle was beaten unconscious by male wardens.
+She became close friends with Jacob and shared a flat with her in Rathmines later in the 1920s.

-The Irish Civil War concluded in the Spring of 1923, and Macardle was released from prison on 9 May.
+The Irish Civil War concluded in the spring of 1923, and Macardle was released from prison on 9 May.

 Post-revolutionary period

 Investigating the Ballyseedy massacre

-Following the Irish Civil War, Macardle remained active in Sinn Féin and was drawn into the camp of its leader Eamon de Valera and his wife Sinéad.
+Following the Irish Civil War, Macardle remained active in Sinn Féin and was drawn into the camp of its leader Éamon de Valera and his wife Sinéad.
 Macardle travelled alongside the de Valeras as they toured the country and she was a frequent visitor to their home.
 As the trust between Macardle and de Valera developed, de Valera asked Macardle to travel to County Kerry to investigate and document what later became known as the Ballyseedy massacre of March 1923, in which a number of unarmed republican prisoners were reported to have been killed in reprisals.
-Macardle obliged, and by May 1924 she had complied a report that was released under the title of "the tragedies of Kerry".
+Macardle obliged, and by May 1924 she had compiled a report that was released under the title of "the tragedies of Kerry".
 Immediately upon the release of the report, the Minister of Defence Richard Mulcahy set up an inquiry in June 1924 to carry out a separate investigation by the government.
 However, the government's inquiry came to the conclusion there had been no wrongdoing committed.
+Her book "Tragedies of Kerry" remains in print and was the first journalistic historical account of the Civil War from those on the Republican Side detailing Ballyseedy, Countess Bridge and various other incidents that occurred in Kerry during this time.